-Do you recognize yourself there?
-It's the "mobile effect": I'm at a bus stop, I have two minutes to waste so I document myself... the bus arrives and the page is still loading.
-Too bad, it will be for another time or never because when I get on the bus, I receive a tweet or another notification and I have already forgotten this great article on this super slow blog...
+Do you recognise yourself there?
+It's the "mobile effect": I'm at a bus stop, I've got two minutes to spare so I read up on it... the bus arrives and the page is still loading.
+Too bad, it'll be for another time or never, because when I get on the bus, I get a tweet or another notification and I've already forgotten this great article on this super slow blog...

 This is a question that was asked to me by email by Sophie.
-In fact, the real question was: "how can DIVI files be made lighter?
+In fact, the real question was: "How can we make the DIVI files lighter?
 Because in terms of speed, it's not great.
-Can we get rid of unnecessary JS files, for example? »
+Can we get rid of the useless JS files for example?

-This is a question that may seem a little silly, but many site creators prefer functionality and aesthetics to performance.
-It is often the last wheel of the carriage (with accessibility and that's a shame).
+This may seem like a silly question, but many web designers prefer functionality and aesthetics to performance.
+It is often the last wheel of the carriage (along with accessibility, which is a shame).
 Yet you have so much to gain by improving the performance of your site:

 Why improve the performance of a WordPress site?